tarun-kavipurapu/Assignment-Super-Kalam/ReadMe.md

    - **Endpoint**: `PUT /api/users/{user_id}/notifications/{notification_id}/read`
    - **Description**: Mark a specific notification as read.

 #### 3. **Send Push Notification**
    - **Endpoint**: `POST /api/notifications/push`
    - **Description**: Send a push notification to users (admin access required).
+   - we can use this to send push notification of booking sucess or failure or event_schedule notification
+  - Notification Can also be stored in database but did not have time to implement this
 ---

 ### **Concurrency and Lock Status**